 Cantsink helical tieback anchors are easily and quickly installed into retained soil using readily available construction equipment and less labor.
 This method requires no excavation or spoils and no need for dewatering.
 Cantsink anchors can be a great support for temporary shoring, can be installed in any weather, and can maximize flexibility with changing soil conditions (can be adjusted in the field to meet specified load resistance requirements).
 They can be removed and reused.

 During installation, the measured torque is used to estimate the anchor’s capacity, using the well-known capacity-torque correlation.
-This quality control measure will ensureinsure more successful load tests on- site, saving time and money.
+This quality control measure will ensure more successful load tests on- site, saving time and money.
 Once the installation is complete, Cantsink anchors can be tensioned immediately and tested without waiting for grout cure or grout equipment.
 By eliminating cure times and additional equipment cost associated with concrete mix grouted tendons, Cantsink helical anchors save significantsignficant project time and cost compared to grouting anchors.

 Finally, Cantsink helical anchors are ICC-ES approved products, which means that they are tested and certified for performance to the highest industry standards.
 The ICC is an independent, member-focused association dedicated to developing model codes and standards.

 To learn more about helical piles, sign up for Cantsink’s free webinars and receive continuing education credits through NCSEA and AIA.
-Find out what effective, economical Cantsink helical piles can do to provide lasting stability in expansive soil.
+Find out what effective, economical Cantsink helical piles and anchors can do to provide lasting stability in expansive soil.

 From its commitment as an “early adopter” of solar for its net-zero-energy manufacturing facility in 2010, Cantsink has grown with the solar market.